knurling-rs/defmt/book/src/defmt-versions.md

 - Supported encodings:
   - RZCOBS: with symbol `_defmt_encoding_ = rzcobs`
   - RAW: with symbol `_defmt_encoding_ = raw`
+- Withdrawal notice: This version will be supported in new releases of the `defmt-decoder` and `defmt-print` crates for at least the next 24 months, on a rolling basis.
+Notice will be given here when that 24 month period begins.

 ## Defmt Version 3